tomscii/ir.lv2/README.md

 Please note that zita-convolver-2.0.0 is required for IR versions up to 1.2.1 and 1.3.1; IR 1.2.2 / 1.3.2 and later versions require the newer zita-convolver-3.x.x library (these are incompatible library versions).
+Versions starting with 1.2.4 and 1.3.4 are compatible with zita-convolver 3.x.x as well as 4.x.x.

 The libsndfile and libsamplerate libraries are written by Erik de Castro Lopo and are widely used throughout the Linux Audio